 What happens if a guest cancels?

 We operate a cancellation guarantee scheme whereby the guest pays £20 as part of their weekly rental (within the published prices).
 Should the guest then cancel after paying the deposit or full rate, we guarantee to pay you the full cost of the holiday regardless of whether we are able to re-book it or not, as long as the property and holiday dates remain available to book.

 What if my property is damaged?

-We like to think we only deal with lovely people, so Aspects choose not to take a damage deposit from our guests.
+We like to think we only deal with lovely people, so Aspects choose not to take a damage deposit from its guests.
 But accidents do happen; sometimes red wine is spilled or a vase gets knocked over and broken.
 If we are unable to recover the costs from the guests, we cover up to £100 per booking for minor damage or to help cover the excess on your insurance for an unlikely larger claim.